sjrd/sbt-dynscalajs/README.md

 The current version of sbt-dynscalajs has been tested with:

-* Scala.js 1.0.0-M1
+* Scala.js 0.6.19 through 0.6.22
-* Scala.js 0.6.19
+* Scala.js 1.0.0-M1 and 1.0.0-M2

-* Scala.js 0.6.20, but in that version `test` and friends will not work (they will spectacularly blow up)
+Later versions in the 0.6.x cycle are expected to be compatible as well.

-In a future version, sbt-dynscalajs will be upgraded to support `test` on 0.6.20+ and 1.0.0-M2+ (but at that point `test` will stop working for earlier versions of Scala.js).
+However, the `test` tasks and friends only work with Scala.js 0.6.22+ and 1.0.0-M2.